 No part of the site is designated in BLEP 2012 for acquisition for any purpose.
-It is in a Level 5 area on the Acid Sulfate Soils, map with no Level 4 land in the vicinity, indicating this is not a relevant matter for the proposed development.
+It is in a Level 5 area on the Acid Sulfate Soils, with no Level 4 land in the vicinity, indicating this is not a relevant matter for the proposed development.
 Flooding has not been identified as an issue for the site pursuant to BLEP 2012 Clause 6.2 Flood Planning.

-The site does not contain any designated Heritage items, but is located within the vicinity of designated heritage items I21, I25, 124, I96, I15 and I14.
-The potential impact are assessed below.
+The site does not contain any designated Heritage items, but is located within the vicinity of designated heritage items I21, I25, I24, I96, I15 and I14.
+The potential impacts are assessed below.

-Issue Requirement/standard Proposal Compliance BLEP 2012 BLEP 2012 Clause 4.3 - Height of Buildings Maximum 70 m - Clause 4.3 and Building Height map Maximum height is 81.55 meters Variance of 16.5% (11.55m). Νο Clause 4.3A - Exceptions to height of buildings (2) Building on land parked "Area A" on the height of buildings map is not to exceed the building plane for that land.
-The proposed development is within the building height plane Yes Clause 4.4 - Floor Space Ratio Maximum 6:1 - Clause 4.4 and Floor Space Ratio map (Permissible GFA 9795.6m ) 10770m gross floor area FSR is 6.6:1 This exceeds the maximum by 0.6:1 or (974.4m ) and equates to a variation of 10%.
-A VPA has been submitted for this addition 10% consistent with Councils policy.
-No (consistent with VPA policy) Clause 4.4A - Exceptions to Floor space ratio Maximum 2.0:1 for residential accommodation (permissible GFA 3265.2) Residential FSR of 2.6:1 (4245m ).
-This exceeds the maximum by 0.6:1 (979.8m ) and equates to a variation of 30%.
-This represents the 10% allowed to be considered by the VPA policy, and is able to be attributed entirely to the residential component of a development.
-No
+Issue Requirement/standard Proposal Compliance BLEP 2012 BLEP 2012 Clause 4.3 - Height of Buildings Maximum 70 m - Clause 4.3 and Building Height map Maximum height is 80.
+65m Variance of 15.2% (10.65m).
+No. Clause 4.6 Request lodged.
+Clause 4.3A - Exceptions to height of buildings (2) Building on land parked "Area A" on the height of buildings map is not to exceed the building plane for that land.
+The proposed development is within the building height plane Yes Clause 4.4 - Floor Space Ratio Maximum 6:1 - Clause 4.4 and Floor Space Ratio map (Permissible GFA 9795.6m 2) 10770m 2 gross floor area FSR is 6.6:1 This exceeds the maximum by 0.6:1 or (974.4m 2) and No. Clause 4.6 request lodged.

-Development standards and requirements
+Development Standards and requirements

-Issue Requirement/standard Proposal Compliance Clause 5.10 - Heritage Conservation (5) Heritage assessment The consent authority may, before granting consent to any development: (a) on land on which a heritage item is located, or (b) on land that is within a heritage conservation area, or (c) on land that is within the vicinity of land referred to in paragraph (a) or (b), require a heritage management document to be prepared that assesses the extent to which the carrying out of the proposed development would affect the heritage significance of the heritage item or heritage conservation area concerned.
+Issue Requirement/standard Proposal Compliance equates to a variation of 10%.
+Clause 4.4A - Exceptions to Floor space ratio Maximum 2.0:1 for residential accommodation (permissible GFA 3265.2) Residential FSR of 2.6:1 (4245m 2).
+This exceeds the maximum No. Clause 4.6 request lodged. by 0.6:1 (979.8m 2) and equates to a variation of 30%.
+Clause 5.10 - Heritage Conservation (5) Heritage assessment The consent authority may, before granting consent to any development: (a) on land on which a heritage item is located, or (b) on land that is within a heritage conservation area, or (c) on land that is within the vicinity of land referred to in paragraph (a) or (b), require a heritage management document to be prepared that assesses the extent to which the carrying out of the proposed development would affect the heritage significance of the heritage item or heritage conservation area concerned.
 The proposed development has been assessed and its impact is considered to be acceptable subject to suitable material colours being agreed with Council.
 A condition requiring agreement of the material colours with Council prior to the issuing of a Construction Certificate has been included.
 Yes 6.1 Acid Sulfate Soils Class 5 Land Works within 500 metres of adjacent Class 1, 2, 3 or 4 land that is below 5 metres Australian Height Datum and by which the water table is likely to be lowered below 1 metre Australian Height Datum on adjacent Class 1, 2, 3 or 4 land.
 The proposed development is not within 500m of adjacent Class 1,2,3, or 4 land that is below 5m AHD and is not likely to lower the water table below 1m AHD.
 Yes